 Life is full of ups and downs.
 How you or your loved one handles the tough times can have a drastic effect on your mental health.
 Lido Wellness Center is here to help when you feel that your life has become overwhelming and unmanageable.
 We are a partial hospitalization and intensive outpatient mental health facility that is located in beautiful Newport Beach, California.

 We will provide you or your loved one with an individualized treatment plan that will be focused on treating the whole person.
-Our holistic and comprehensive approach will allow you to regain a healthy outlook on life.
+Our holistic and comprehensive mental health approach will allow you to regain a healthy outlook on life.
 How we think, how we feel, and how we behave are all linked to our emotional and physical health.

 If you or a loved one are struggling to balance your approach to life please contact us.
 Our mental health specialists at Lido Wellness Center can provide the professional help you or your loved one needs in order to make a life-changing difference for your future.
 We look forward to hearing from you.